-- An Infrastructure recipient may incur taxes and universal service fees as a direct result of charging service fees to a new subscriber on the BIP-funded network.
-These taxes and fees may not be eligible expenses under the BIP award.
-However, they may be deducted from the income received from the subscriber to determine program income. - An Infrastructure recipient may incur electricity costs to operate a BIP-funded microwave tower.
+An Infrastructure recipient may incur electricity costs to operate a MM-funded microwave tower.
 This cost is an operating cost which is not an eligible expense to be charged to the award.
 However, a proportional share of the electricity cost may be deducted from the program income that the recipient receives from offering services on that tower.

-Some costs may be incurred only partially for the purpose of generating program income related to the BIP award.
-For example, an Infrastructure recipient may have certain fixed costs of operating a Network Operations Center that serves both the BIP-funded network and non-BIP facilities.
-In such cases, recipients must develop a consistent and justifiable methodology for allocating costs between BIP-related and non-BIP-related activities.
+Some costs may be incurred only partially for the purpose of generating program income related to the MM award.
+For example, an Infrastructure recipient may have certain fixed costs of operating a Network Operations Center that serves both the MM-funded network and non-MM facilities.
+In such cases, recipients must develop a consistent and justifiable methodology for allocating costs between MM-related and non-MM-related activities.